chrisfromredfin/dcon21-milb/README.md

 If you're NOT using the included DDEV configuration, you may need to change the paths in the migrations from /var/www/html to whatever makes sense in your environment.

-The settings.ddev.php is set up for DDEV, but you can override any of it (especially $databases) with settings.local.php as you need to.
+The settings.ddev.php is set up for DDEV, but you can override any of it (especially $databases) with settings.local.php as you need to (you will need to create a settings.local.php).

 ## Files